 Examples of Model and Problematic Oral Presentation Proposals

-The following are examples of some of the types of abstracts which can be submitted as part of ISTSS Annual Meeting oral presentation proposals.
-In each instance, a 'model' abstract and a 'problematic' abstract are presented, followed by bulleted points indicating the important differences between them.
-In many cases, the model abstracts are based on ones which were accepted for a previous Annual Meeting.
-The purpose of this is to help prospective authors to identify those features of presentation proposals which are considered more desirable.
-It should be noted that abstracts may vary considerably in their level and type of detail between presentation format types (symposia, panel, workshop).
+The following are examples of some of the types of abstracts that can be submitted as part of ISTSS Annual Meeting oral presentation proposals.
+In each instance, a "model" abstract and a "problematic" abstract are presented, followed by bulleted points indicating the important differences between them.
+In many cases, the model abstracts are based on ones that were accepted for a previous Annual Meeting.
+The purpose of this is to help prospective authors identify features of presentation proposals considered more desirable.
+It should be noted that abstracts may vary considerably in their level and type of detail between presentation format types (e.g., symposia, panel, workshop).
 Prospective authors should also consider reading abstracts from the most recent ISTSS Annual Meeting Abstract Book in order to further understand what kinds of abstracts are accepted for a given presentation format.

-All prospective authors should consult this year's Call for Presentations for guidance regarding the conference theme, and must consult this year's ISTSS guidelines for requirements for each presentation format, including the number of words or characters per abstract and within the abstract title, along with the number of abstracts required for a given presentation format (e.g. 5 abstracts are required for a successful symposium proposal, the overview and four parts).
+All prospective authors should consult this year's meeting homepage for guidance regarding the conference theme, and must consult this year's ISTSS guidelines for requirements for each presentation format, including the number of words or characters per abstract and within the abstract title, along with the number of abstracts required for a given presentation format (e.g. five abstracts are required for a successful symposium proposal: the overview and four parts).
 Prospective authors are also cautioned that while the below represents general guidelines, specifics may change over time.
 Under no circumstance does the below constitute any form of guarantee or promise that presentation proposals will be accepted.

 Please also bear in mind that within the ISTSS Annual Meeting, there are several sessions devoted to poster presentations, sessions which are considered of equivalent importance to that of oral presentations.
 Should there be questions, please contact current ISTSS staff members at [email protected].